ryo-ohki-node/sideshift-API-payment-integration/README.md

 # sideshift-API-payment-integration package

-This Node.js package enables cryptocurrency payments in your shop by integrating with the [Sideshift API](https://sideshift.ai/).
-This integration uses the [sideshift-api-nodejs](https://github.com/ryo-ohki-node/sideshift-api-nodejs) module.
+This Node.js package enables cryptocurrency payments in your Node.js project by integrating with the [Sideshift API](https://sideshift.ai/) using the [sideshift-api-nodejs](https://github.com/ryo-ohki-node/sideshift-api-nodejs) module, allowing you to integrate cryptocurrency payment processing in any Node.js project with just a few tweaks.
 It supports real-time payment processing, polling for transaction confirmations, 237+ cryptocurrencies and multi-currency support including USD, EUR, JPY, etc.

 ## Components